Added to Cart

 Of course, there are other shapes of tables besides those long rectangular ones.
 Round, oval, square—you name it, folks have ’em.
 And don’t you worry, the same basic principles apply.
 Just remember: one-third the width of the table for the runner’s width, plus a six-inch drop on either end, and you’ll be sitting pretty.

-The Cisco Home Coin Half Sofa by John Derian features a distinct half-circle design, perfect for short walls.
-Measuring 60 inches wide and 39 inches high, it includes elegant 9-inch decorative legs with a maple and fruitwood finish.
-Made in the USA with FSC® Certified Hard Wood and eco-friendly options, this customizable sofa combines style, comfort, and sustainability.
+The Cisco Home Teddy Sofa by John Derian features plush, gently curved arms and a solidly comfortable seat, blending coziness with sophistication.
+Measuring 78 inches wide and 27 inches high, it boasts meadow-style legs with an ebony maple finish and a tight seat and back cushion for a clean look.
+Made in the USA with FSC® Certified Hard Wood and customizable options, this sofa offers both style and sustainability.